 A lovely French-style bistro, Buvette effortlessly blends vintage with modern chic.
 Featuring a delightfully rustic but trendy vibe, the little bistro is a popular local spot for an elegant breakfast, light lunch or after work drink.
 The menu stays close to its bistro theme, serving up a nice array of retro classics like the mouth-watering selection of baked delights from flaky croissants perfect for a quick breakfast to more substantial steak tartare, ratatouille and coq au vin.
 A lovely spot for a quiet evening out and a nice place to enjoy the perfect glass of French wine accompanied by one of the delicious small eats, in quaint little jars and bowls, meant to be shared.
 Round off the evening with a slice of melt-in-the-mouth tarte tatin, for a truly satisfying experience.
 Since they do not accept reservations, expect a wait on weekends.

 One if by Land, Two if by Sea embodies romance, featuring piano music, flowers, fireplaces, balcony seating and dim lighting.
 It is a favorite spot for marriage proposals and special occasions.
-The signature dish is Beef Wellington, featuring filet mignon wrapped in sumptuous pastry dough.
-The French desserts are also worth inspecting.
+The signature dish is Beef Wellington, the filet mignon is wrapped in sumptuous pastry dough.
+The desserts and the extensive wine list are also worth inspecting.